 Relapses, also referred to as exacerbations, attacks, flare-ups, episodes, or bouts, are initially experienced by most people diagnosed with multiple sclerosis (MS).
-Relapses occur with relapsing-remitting, progressive-relapsing, and sometimes secondary-progressive forms of MS. Relapses do not occur with primary-progressive MS, although patients may experience day-to-day fluctuations in how they feel.
+Relapses occur with relapsing-remitting and sometimes secondary-progressive forms of MS. Relapses also occur with progressive-relapsing MS, although as mentioned earlier, some experts are reclassifying this form of MS into one of the other more common forms.
+Relapses do not occur with primary-progressive MS, although people with PPMS may experience day-to-day fluctuations in how they feel.

 During a relapse, inflammation is occurring along the nerves and the myelin, causing patients to have a temporary worsening or recurrence of existing symptoms and/or the appearance of new symptoms.
 This can range from a few days in duration to a few months, followed by a complete or partial recovery (remission).
 Acute physical symptoms and neurological signs must be present for at least 24 to 48 hours, without any signs of infection or fever, before the treating physician may consider this type of flare-up to be a true relapse.